Power Installations

 • Fully qualified and insured

-• Work completed to the latest BS 7671 standards
+• Work completed to the latest BS 7671 wiring regulations

-• All installations come with full certification and emailed for your records.
+• Full certification provided and emailed for your records

 Honest advice on any power installations required - learn more at our lighting and power services page